ixpantia/faucet/docs/en/reverse_proxy.md

 header to get the IP address of the client.
 You can also use the `--ip-from` / `-i` command line option to set the `FAUCET_IP_FROM` environment variable.

+Similar to the Nginx setup, when Apache proxies WebSocket requests (as shown in the `RewriteRule` with the `ws://` scheme), Faucet will actively manage this connection.
+It receives the upgrade request, performs the necessary WebSocket handshake with your backend R application, and then proxies the WebSocket data.